Rajneeshpuram: Tensions and conflict

+Another event that led to tension between Oregonians and the Rajneeshees was their treatment of the homeless during their Share-A-Home program.
+Through this program, which began in September 1984, the leaders of Rajneeshpuram began bussing upwards of 4,000 homeless people into the commune.
+One of the main incentives for the migration of homeless people to Rajneeshpuram was to influence the upcoming elections.
+As Rajneeshpuram struggled to deal with the large number of sometimes disorderly new residents, they resorted to kicking anyone they found issue with from the commune.
+Additionally, leaders of the group including Ma Anand Puja (a nurse and head of the Rajneesh Medical Corporation) and Ma Anand Sheela were found to have drugged the drinks of unruly Share-A-Home participants in order to maintain control over them.
+Through their efforts to influence the election, over 3,000 new voter registration forms were filled out by those in Rajneeshpuram.
+This led to broader concerns by Oregonians and calls for the government to step in to prevent election tampering and voter fraud.
+This happened directly after October 10th, when Oregon Secretary of State Norma Paulus suspended all new voter registration for Wasco County, leaving new voter registration to be decided at hearings.
+This ultimately proved successful in preventing Rajneesh influence as only 15 Rajneeshpuram residents appealed, and no Rajneesh candidates won county seats.
+According to leaders like Ma Anand Sheela, they claimed Bhagwan had ordered their guests to be spread throughout Oregon as a type of punishment for challenging the Rajneesh.
+Leaders of Rajneeshpuram were also criticized for their treatment of homeless Share-a-Home participants after the suspension of voter registration.
+Hundreds of homeless were bussed into cities including The Dalles, Portland, and Salem.
+Organizations such as the Salvation Army and Oregon National Guard stepped in to provide aid to these individuals.

 The Rajneeshpuram residents believed that the wider Oregonian community was both bigoted and suffered from religious intolerance.
 According to Carl Latkin, Rajneesh's followers had made peaceful overtures to the local community when they first arrived in Oregon.
 As Rajneeshpuram grew in size, heightened tensions led certain fundamentalist Christian church leaders to denounce Rajneesh, the commune, and his followers.
 Petitions were circulated aimed at ridding the state of the perceived menace.
 Letters to state newspapers reviled the Rajneeshees, one of them likening Rajneeshpuram to another Sodom and Gomorrah, another referring to them as a "cancer in our midst."
 In time, circulars mixing "hunting humor" with dehumanizing characterizations of Rajneeshees began to appear at gun clubs, turkey shoots and other gatherings; one of these, circulated widely over the Northwest, declared "an open season on the central eastern Rajneesh, known locally as the Red Rats or Red Vermin."